Exabyte-io/express/README.md

 ### Properties

 ExPreSS properties classes are responsible to form the properties based on the raw data provided by the parsers and serialize the property according to EDC.
 A list of supported properties are available in [here](express/settings.py).

+### Extractors

+Extractors are classes that are composed with the parsers to extract raw data from the corresponding sources such as text or XML.

 ## Installation